 Compost should also be mature when used.
 Maturity is an expression of the degree of stability of composting materials.
 A mature compost is dark-colored with an earthy scent.
 Immature or unstable compost may produce toxic compounds which harm plants after being added to soil.
 Only use thoroughly composted materials from known sources!

 The best use of compost for the homeowner is as a soil amendment.
 To increase the organic matter content of soils for lawn or garden establishment, an application of 1/2 to 1 cubic yard of compost (or about a 2-inch depth of compost covering) should be incorporated into 1000 square feet of soil.
 Compost can be added to established lawns and gardens if applied in the spring and fall.
-A 1/4-1/2 inch application of compost 1 to 2 times annually is an adequate topdress for lawns, but a deeper topdress for a garden can be used.
+A 1/4 inch application of compost 1 to 2 times annually is an adequate topdress for lawns, but a deeper topdress for a garden can be used.
 Further discussion on the uses of compost in your lawn and landscape can be found in VCE publication 246-704, Using Compost in Your Landscape.